FabricioLince/BehaviourEsolang/README.md

 The Repeater is denoted by the back-slash `\` followed by a single Expression.

 When evaluated the Repeater will evaluate its child node repeatedly until the child evaluates truthy.
-When it happens the Repeater stops and assumes the value BOOLEAN True.
+When this happens the Repeater stops and assumes the value BOOLEAN True.

 For example, the following script will initialize a Variable `i` with the value `0`, then repeat a Sequencer that increments `i` by `1` and tests if `i` is bigger than `9`.
 It will stop when `i` equals `10`: